Swinburne University of Technology

 Student fees shown are subject to change.
 Contact the university directly to confirm.

-FEE-HELP loans are available to assist eligible full-fee paying domestic students.
+FEE-HELP loans are available to assist eligible full-fee paying domestic students with the cost of a university course.